Skills you will gain

 Electronic Course Materials: You will be granted access in Canvas to your course site and course materials approximately 24 hours prior to the published start date of the course.

-This is a tool-independent course.
 However, usage of Microsoft Project 2010+ is highly recommended.
 In general, students use Microsoft project provided on their work laptops.
-Additionally, UCSC Silicon Valley Extension provides Microsoft Project via AWS Appstream for all participants free of charge.
-If you wish to use your own copy, please refer to the Syllabus Library.
+Additionally, UCSC Silicon Valley Extension provides Microsoft Project via AWS Appstream for all participants free of charge (see welcome letter for details).